david-palma/ieqa/code/firmware/README.md

 - `data_acquisition`

-  This function calculates the average of N consecutive acquired values (for stability) for each sensor, thus the values are concatenated into a string as follows: `data = "s0=xx.xx&s1=xx.xx&s2=xx.xx&board=X&time=xxxxxxxxxxx"`, where the time is given by the `get_time` function (described below).
+  This function calculates the average of N consecutive acquired values for each sensor to ensure stability.
+The resulting values are concatenated into a string in the following format: `data = "s0=xx.xx&s1=xx.xx&s2=xx.xx&board=X&time=xxxxxxxxxxx"`, where the time is provided by the `get_time` function (described below).

 - `get_data`